-- How does \\\\\ work?

-- Sort these \\\\\.

-- Use the table to determine \\\\\.

-- Use the graph to determine \\\\\.

-- Graph \\\\\.

-- What caused \\\\\?

-- What is another possible cause of \\\\\?

-- Outline the \\\\\.

-- Based on the written description, draw a diagram.

-- Draw your own map of \\\\\ without tracing or copying.

-- Use the map to determine \\\\\.

-- In what sequence did \\\\\ happen?

-- Break \\\\\ down into its component parts.

-- Give an example of \\\\\.

-- What literary form is being used?

-- What technique is being used?

-- What information is needed?

-- Is the information relevant?

-- Into what groups can you organize these?

-- Draw a picture that illustrates what's described in the story \\\\\\.

-- What does \\\\\ symbolize?

-- Analyze the \\\\\ in \\\\\.

-- Classify these \\\\\ according to \\\\\.

-- Separate the \\\\\ from the \\\\\.

-- Translate \\\\\.

-- Analyze how \\\\\.

-- Explain how \\\\\ works.

-- What was the author's point of view?

-- How did the author convey \\\\\?

-- What words does the author use to paint an image of \\\\\ in your mind?

-- How were \\\\\ used to \\\\\ ?

-- What kind of a \\\\\ is this?

-- Which one doesn't belong in this group?

-- What is the function of \\\\\?

-- What is the purpose of \\\\\?

-- What is the relationship between \\\\\and \\\\?
+• H How does work?

+Sort these

+Jse the table to determine

+Jse the graph to determine

+Graph

+What caused?

+What is another possible cause of?

+Dutline the

+Based on the written description, draw a diagram.

+Oraw your own map of without tracing or copying.

+Jse the map to determine

+n what sequence did happen?

+Break down into its component parts.

+Give an example of

+What literary form is being used?

+What technique is being used?

+What information is needed?

+s the information relevant?

+nto what groups can you organize these?

+Draw a picture that illustrates what's described in the story

+What does symbolize?

+Analyze the in

+Classify these according to

+Separate the from the

+Franslate

+Analyze how

+Explain how works.

+What was the author's point of view?

+How did the author convey?

+What words does the author use to paint an image of in your mind?

+How were used to ?

+What kind of a is this?

+Which one doesn't belong in this group?

+What is the function of?

+What is the purpose of?

+What is the relationship betweenand?

+·

+Compa rison

+• H How is like ?

+How are and different?

+Compare the before and after

+Distinguish between and

+Compare with